To become a part of UA Little Rock Concurrent Enrollment there are three simple steps:

 - Achieve a minimum overall high school grade point average of 3.0

 - Achieve a minimum composite score of 21 on the ACT.
-As an alternative, students may complete the entire COMPASS battery (Math, Reading, Writing) with a minimum reading sub-score 88.
+As an alternative, students may complete the entire ACCUPLACER battery (Math, Reading, Writing) with a minimum reading sub-score 78.
+If entering 9th grade students must score an 86 in reading.

 STEP 3: Registration Process